 Here’s a look at five of the library’s latest Makerspace offerings:

 Fire, electricity and paint come to life in this 3D environment where the entire room is a blank canvas.
 A mixed reality live stream of the VR experience lets people watch the user create floating art.

 Make mountains, oceans and islands in an upright sandbox while a real-time graphics overlay reacts to the landscape.
 Add dinosaurs to the mix or make it rain, reducing the land mass and creating new areas of exploration.

 Bring virtual creations into the real world with one of the library’s 3D printers.
 This is a perfect way to build product prototypes or make figurines and toys.

 Live Streaming Community Collaborative Jigsaw

 Work on a 1,000 piece puzzle as the action is live-streamed on screens throughout the library.
-Participants receive before and after images via email to track progress and a web-stream of the puzzle is featured on the library website.
+Participants receive before and after images via email to track progress.

 Augmented Reality Playbench for Kids

 Children can colour-in special play-sheets and watch artwork come to life using the playbench tablets and apps.